Quagga/quagga/HACKING.md

 `$QuaggaId: <dollar>Format:%an, %ai, %h<dollar> $`

-See line 2 of HACKING.tex, the source for this document, for an example.
+See line 2 of `HACKING.tex`, the source for this document, for an example.

 This placeholder string will be expanded out by the ‘git archive’ commands, which is used to generate the tar archives for snapshots and releases.